 Why walk your cat?

-Despite the risks and potential downsides to cat walking, if this is something you feel is right for your particular feline, or is something you have been recommended, it can be enriching as they do love to explore the outside.
+Despite the risks and potential downsides to cat walking, this may be something you feel is right for your cat.
+It can be extremely enriching as they do love to explore the outside.

-However, if you are wary of the risks or your cat is not suited to be on a leash, ensuring that you have an enclosed garden space can allow your cats to roam without any related risks.
+If you’re wary of the risks, it may be worth giving it a miss.
+Ensuring that you have an enclosed garden space can allow your cats to roam without any related risks.
 This gives them time in the fresh air without compromising their safety.

 Work, family and social commitments mean that there often aren’t enough hours in the day to give our pets the attention that they deserve.
 Click here to find out how Tailster can put you in contact with hundreds of pet carers in your local area, meaning that you can rest in the knowledge that your pets are being well looked after.